 If you need a document from your computer, the paperclip icon is the way to go, but you can also decide to grab a file from your Drive account, so that you can attach it to the message.
 To do this just click on the icon at the right of the paperclip; it looks like a triangular shape, and this is the icon for Drive.
 When you click it you get a pop-up window with all your documents.

 Pick the one you need, attach it and send the fax!
 You can also add a cover sheet on the Message field.

-2. Use Your Fax Service Dashboard
+Use Your Fax Service’s Dashboard

 With a fax service you not only have the option of faxing directly from Gmail, but you can also head to your online account dashboard to send a fax.
 Faxing this way gives you full access to the features available for email fax users, including popular ones such as fax scheduling and detailed fax reports.